HaydenSansum/CS205-Waveforms/docs/aws_preprocessing_parallelization.md

 ![Both Instances](imgs/dataspeedup3.png)

 From these results, we can see a very strong speedup upto 3.5x serial on the M4.2xlarge instance.
 We can see that as the number of local threads increases, so does the speedup relative to on a single thread.
 However, towards the end this begins to plateau off.
-This is in accordance with the principles of Amdahl's law, as this code's overall speedup is limited by the proportion that is paralellizable and by what is inherenty serial, leading to this platea.
+This is in accordance with the principles of Amdahl's law, as this code's overall speedup is limited by the proportion that is paralellizable and by what is inherenty serial, leading to this plateau.
+We suspect that the serial section may stem from read/write actions that must be performed in the mp3 to wav conversion.

-Results from the M4.xlarge instance are somewhat similar, actually showing slightly better scaling initially, however we do not have enough datapoints from this one to see the plateau which is inherent to this specific program.
+Results from the M4.xlarge instance are somewhat similar, actually showing slightly better scaling initially, however we do not have enough datapoints from this one to see the plateau which is still inherent to this specific program.
+We believe that it would likely average out similarly to the trend of the "larger" instance.